json-api/json-api/_format/1.1/index.md

 ```

 In this example, a `self` link is a member of an `article`'s links object.
 In
-this case, the `rel` member of the link indicates that the client can edit, but
+this case, the `rel` member established two links indicating that the client can
-not delete, the context article (perhaps another request with different
+edit, but not delete, the context article (perhaps another request with different
-authentication credentials would receive a link with a `remove` link relation
+authentication credentials would receive an additional link with a `remove` link
-type).
+relation type).

 ```json
 "links": {